HURAITI MANA

 Ha'api'i | to teach, to learn

-He Kanaka Maoli a Kepanī a Pākē a Pā'ele 'O Kalei'okalani Onzuka Mastsui.
-'O Wai'anae kona home hānau e a ka e noho 'oia i Seattle i kēia manawa me kona ipo a kona aloha 'O Kitman.
-He ha'api'i no Pupu 'Ori a Hula 'O Huraiti Mana 'O Kalei.
-Kalei'okalani Onzuka Matsui is of Kanaka Maoli, Japanese, Chinese, and Black heritage and was born and raised in Wai'anae, O'ahu, living now in Seattle with her sweetheart and love, Kitman.
-Kalei is the ha'api'i of Polynesian Dance Troupe, Huraiti Mana.
+'O Kalei'okalani Matsui he wahine Hawai'i, Kepanī, Pākē a me 'Apelika.
+'O Wai'anae kona 'āina hānau a ke noho 'o ia ma Seattle.
+He Ra'atira no Pupu 'Ori a Hula 'O Huraiti Mana 'O Kalei.
+Kalei'okalani (Kalei) is a Native Hawaiian, Japanese, Chinese, and African American mother and wife and was born and raised in Wai'anae, O'ahu, living now in Seattle.
+A multi-racial teaching artist and indigenous culture bearer, Kalei is the ra'atira of Polynesian Dance Troupe, Huraiti Mana.
 She began dancing at six years old with Lokelani Polynesian Revue in Nānākuli.
-After her 'uniki, Kalei continued training with Polynesian Dance Troupe Ma'ohi Nui, performing and competing professionally both internationally and in island-wide Heiva.
-She also trained with the Kamehameha Schools Kapālama Campus Hawaiian Ensemble with Kumu Kaleo Trinidad and with Aunty Makalapua of Hālau Hula 'O Mililani of Wai'anae.
+Kalei continued training with Polynesian Dance Troupe Mā'ohi Nui, performing and competing professionally both internationally and in island-wide Heiva under Agnes Manumā and Mervyn and Joanne Lilo.
+She also trained with the Kamehameha Schools Kapālama Campus Hawaiian Ensemble with Kumu Kaleo Trinidad and with Aunty Makalapua of Hālau Hula O Kaleipuaimilia Moku.
 Since moving to Washington in 2009, Kalei led classes with many organizations across Seattle.
 She created original 'ori Tahiti and hula at Seattle University for the Hui 'O Nani Hawai'i club for 7 years.
-Kalei opened Hula Mai 'Oe, an after-school program as a Master Teaching Artist through Arts Corps, an organization providing equal opportunity for creative programs in schools with children of predominantly low-income communities of color, engaging them in conversations and practice of community, identity, and racial equality.
+Kalei opened Hula Mai 'Oe, an after-school program as a Master Teaching Artist through Arts Corps, an organization providing equal opportunity for creative programs in schools addressing race and income-based opportunity gap in access to arts education, engaging them in conversations and practice of community, identity, and racial equity.
 She also taught with Families of Color Seattle (FŌCS) as a part of the FOCSarts program, providing multi-cultural arts classes for toddlers.
-Kalei'okalani is the 2017-2018 recipient of the Jubilation Foundation Fellowship Award, granted to teaching artists with exceptional talent for helping young people feel fully alive through rhythm - as expressed in music and dance.
+Kalei'okalani is the 2017-2018 recipient of the Jubilation Foundation Fellowship Award, granted to teaching artists with exceptional talent for helping young people feel fully alive through rhythm - as expressed in music and dance; as well as a 2023 4Culture Arc Artist Fellow supporting Indigenous Artists in King County.
 With Huraiti Mana, Kalei opens her independent teachings publicly to students of all ages, learning from each and instilling in each significant values of cultural exchange and identity.
-As well as Ra'atira (leader), Kalei considers herself ha'api'i, a word of reo Tahiti or the Tahitian language meaning both to teach and to learn.
+As well as Ra'atira (leader), Kalei considers herself ha'api'i, a word of reo Tahiti (Tahitian language) meaning both to teach and to learn.
 As Kalei continues teaching, she learns and gains tenfold, the knowledge of her huraiti, her cultures, and her self.
 Kalei aspires to continue teaching, studying, and sharing the love of her people.

 Organizations we love